ABS is Here-- Now What?

 We have seen a manager get tossed for arguing that a batter did not ask for the challenge quickly enough.
 And we had one batter earn a walk by successfully challenging two consecutive " strike three" calls.

 Certainly there will be more adventures with ABS.
-But it seems an overall improvement, that costs little time and causes little consternation.
-Given those factors, we'll take it.
+But it seems an overall improvement, one that costs little time and causes little consternation.

 Patrick Conarro